json-schema-org/community/CHARTER.md

 ### 1.1: In-scope
 The scope of the JSON Schema project is split into two sections: primary and secondary concerns.
-Primary concerns are areas the JSON Schema project wish to give focus to, while secondary concerns are more likely to require the desire of the community to drive the work.
+Primary concerns are areas the JSON Schema project wish to give focus to.
+Secondary concerns, while remaining in scope, aren't areas of focus, and would require dedicated championing by community members to come to fruition.

 Primary Concerns
 - Publication of the JSON Schema standard